-The UMB PALLA fellowship consists of a 10-month long professional development training program, beginning on September 7th, 2023.
+The UMB PALLA fellowship consists of a 10-month long professional development training program, beginning in September, 2024.
 Fellows will participate in required virtual activities on Thursdays from 3pm-5pm.
 Fellows will also work independently and with their mentors on various assigned projects.
-For the 2023-2024 academic year, there is the opportunity for up to 6 academic fellows to earn a scholarship in the amount of $20,000, to offset clinical practice time, and use towards conference travel and other expenses.
+For the 2024-2025 academic year, there is the opportunity for up to 6 academic fellows to earn a scholarship in the amount of $20,000, to offset clinical practice time, and use towards conference travel and other expenses.
 Fellows will earn up to 32 hours of category 1 CME for completion of all fellowship requirements.
 While the University of Maryland System institutions are not obligated to offer any Fellow a faculty appointment upon completion of their fellowship, the Fellowship program is intended as a step toward a Fellow’s development as a potential faculty member within the system or another institution of higher education.

 A prospective fellow must:

 - have completed an accredited PA Program and be currently certified by NCCPA

 - hold a minimum of a Master’s degree

 - be licensed in the state of Maryland by the start of the fellowship